sylabs/examples/graphics/rendering/blender/README.md

 $ cd ~/blender/
 ```

-We will run this example in the `~/blender/` directory, not necessary but its cleaner this way.
+We will run this example in the `~/blender/` directory, not necessary but it's cleaner this way.

 <br>

-### Then, pull the container from the library:
+### Pull the container from library:

 ```
 $ singularity pull blender.sif library://sylabs/examples/blender:latest
 ```

-If your building the container from a definition file, click [here](#building-the-contianer-from-a-definition-file) or scroll down.
+If you're building the container from a definition file, click [here](#building-the-contianer-from-a-definition-file) or scroll down.

 <br>